 To make Tortillas:

-Preheat a heavy-bottom pan greased with ~ 1 tsp ghee or lard.
-Place the tortillas, one at a time, on top of the hot pan and cook over a medium heat on each side for ~ 2 minutes until lightly browned.
+Preheat a heavy-bottom pan greased with just 1 teaspoon of ghee or lard.
+Place the tortillas, one at a time, on top of the hot pan and cook over a medium heat on one side for 1-2 minutes until lightly browned.
+Turn on the other side and cook for 30-60 more seconds.
 Don't overcook or the tortillas will become too crispy and will lose their flexibility.
 Grease more when needed and repeat for the rest of the tortillas.

 To make Tortilla Bowls: